Food tours now available through October 2025 with more availability coming soon!

 Adam at Donut Friend | Los Angeles, California | Photo by Adam of Rocky Mountain Food Tours

-The other guests were shocked to learn that everything made at Donut Friend is vegan, though I admit I cheated a little and learned about Donut Friend’s plant-based menu before taking the tour.
+The other guests were shocked to learn that everything made at Donut Friend is vegan.
+Although I admit I cheated and researched their plant-based menu beforehand.
 The X-Ray was truly one of the best donuts I’ve ever had, and it proves that you don’t need eggs, butter, or milk to taste delicious!

 Final Thoughts